LTUC/amman-dotnet-401d2/Curriculum/ECom_Project/Sprint2.md

 2. OAUTH - at least two 3rd party service providers - 10pts
 3. SendGrid email integration on registration and order confirmation - 10pts
 4. Basket Page shows all current products in basket && each product landing page has an "Add to Basket" button - 10pts
-5. Checkout Process exists (capture order information and then include order confirmation page) - 10pts
+5. Receipt page exists with order summary and grand total of all items - 10pts
 6. HTML/CSS both polished from Sprint 1 and exists in new sprint 2 pages - 10pts
 7. Deployed and functional w/ readme.
 Meets all the requirements listed above in required pages - 10pts
-9. Each Partner participated in a fair share of the work - 30 pts
+9. Each Partner participated in a fair share of the work
-    - i.e. One partner did not only do front end while the other only did back end
+    - i.e. Each partner did their assigned user stories
-    - User stories are approx. distributed evenly between both students (roughtly, does not have to be exact)
+		- It's okay if one partner helped the other out.
+That is encouraged.
+I am primarily making sure that each person did their "fair share" of the sprint.
+Do not make your partner do all the work to stay on task.
+	- If the distribution is uneven, or one partner did not (approx.) evenly contribute, **they will lose 20%** from the sprint.
+These points cannot be regained.

-**If you are missing all or part of your readme documentation,  you will lose an additional 20%**.
+**If you are missing all or the sprint 2 part of your readme documentation,  you will lose an additional 20%**.
-- The readme is important becasue it helps the instructional team grade your site. it is their guide/map to your configuration and settings of your web application.
+- The readme is important because it helps the instructional team grade your site. it is their guide/map to your configuration and settings of your web application.

-Total: 100 pts
+Total: 70 pts

 ### Rubric (Per requirement)
 ## Rubric